 In March 2013, The Atlantic Wire reported several "listicles" had apparently been copied from Reddit and other websites.

 In May 2013, BuzzFeed launched the "Community" section to enable users to submit content.
-Initially, users were limited to one post per day, with submission capacity tied to their "Cat Power," an official measure of rank in BuzzFeed's Community.
+Users initially were limited to publishing only one post per day, but could increase their submission capacity by raising their "Cat Power".

-From December 2013 to April 2014, BuzzFeed consistently ranked at the top of NewsWhip's "Facebook Publisher Rankings".
+BuzzFeed consistently ranked at the top of NewsWhip's "Facebook Publisher Rankings" from December 2013.

-In 2013, Pulitzer Prize winner Mark Schoofs of ProPublica was hired as head of investigative reporting at BuzzFeed News.
+In 2013, Pulitzer Prize winner Mark Schoofs of ProPublica was hired as head of investigative reporting at Buzzfeed.

-In July 2014, BuzzFeed writer Benny Johnson was accused of multiple instances of plagiarism, and subsequently fired after 41 instances of plagiarism were found and corrected.
+In July 2014, BuzzFeed writer Benny Johnson was accused of multiple instances of plagiarism.
+He was subsequently fired after 41 instances of plagiarism were found and corrected.

 In August 2014, BuzzFeed raised $50 million from the venture capital firm Andreessen Horowitz, more than doubling previous rounds of funding.
 The site was reportedly valued at around $850 million by Andreessen Horowitz.